atharvakokane/atharvakokane.github.io/projects.md

 **_log_**:

 **8th may**: extremely excited for tomorrow. hopefully got everything in my bag. (forgot to pack props.)

+<br />**9th may**: did not expect this for the first day. one of the greatest committees that i have entered on the first day. my co-chair is absolutely amazing as well. a little slow today with the psls, but we will pick it up tomorrow.

+<br />**10th may**: absolute amazing day. this has to be the top 3 muns i have ever been to. i hope my delegates are having fun, but its been absolute great. with 5 updates done and the socials today, we are in for a treat tomorrow.

+<br />**11th may**: receieved amazing feedback. i will miss amitydxbmun. thank you güney kaya, rahul sunil. keerthana gaddam and yogesh damodhar for making this weekend of mine memorable.

 <a id = "our_little_cave"></a>